 Once you purchase this course, you can immediately download all class instruction videos.
-The fast forward program is standalone instruction with immediate download and does not include access to our discussion forums or VPN software.
+This training includes access to a special Looks & Matching forum, but doesn’t include VPN software.
 Footage supplied with the course may only be used for learning (use in commercial or non-commercial projects is prohibited).

 Class by class breakdown